soramame21/BLE_Server_BME280/README.md

 **Note:** Screens captures depicted below show what is expected from this example if the scanner used is nRF Master Control Panel version 4.9.0.
 If you encounter any difficulties consider trying another scanner or another version of nRF Master Control Panel.
 Alternative scanners may require reference to their manuals.

-1. Build and install this application on your board as explained above.
+1. Build and install this application on your board (=mbed device) as explained above.
 1. Open the BLE scanner on your phone.
 1. Start a scan, then find the device which should be named `BME280`